Up to 50% off sofas & mattresses — limited‑time deals.

 • Consistent support and a steady seat feel across daily use

-• Features that map to real routines (charging, recline control, reversible cushions)
+• Features that match real routines: charging, recline control, reversible cushions, and console storage

 • Alternatives to consider:

-• La-Z-Boy Trouper Power Reclining Sofa w/ Headrest: comfort-first power reclining with a familiar, loungey feel
+• La-Z-Boy Trouper Power Reclining Sofa w/ Headrest: comfort-first power reclining with a familiar lounge feel

 • Ashley Next-Gen DuraPella Power Reclining Sofa: value-driven power reclining with easy-clean upholstery

-• Bradington-Young Reece Reclining Sofa with Power Headrest: premium leather-motion option for buyers prioritizing materials
+• Bradington-Young Reece Reclining Sofa with Power Headrest: premium leather motion seating for buyers prioritizing materials

 Pro Tips for Flexsteel

-• Treat seat depth as a fit spec: add a lumbar pillow if you’re short-legged on deeper seats.
+• Treat seat depth as a fit spec.
+Add a lumbar pillow if a deeper seat makes you sit too far forward.

-• Rotate reversible cushions regularly to keep feel consistent and reduce premature wear.
+• Rotate reversible cushions regularly to keep the feel consistent and reduce uneven wear.

-• For power sofas, route cords so they don’t become a toe-catch zone near recline paths.
+• For power sofas, route cords away from footrests and walking paths.

 • Use headrest adjustment to keep your chin from tipping down during long TV sessions.

-• If you run warm, take breaks from full-contact positions and skip heavy blankets on warmer upholstery.
+• If you run warm, avoid heavy blankets on warmer upholstery and take breaks from full-contact recline positions.

-• Console layouts work best when you commit to a routine—keep remotes and drinks in the same zones.
+• Console layouts work best when remotes, drinks, and charging devices stay in assigned zones.

-• If you stand up frequently, pay attention to seat height—lower seats can feel more loungey but harder to exit.
+• If you stand up frequently, test seat height carefully; lower seats can feel loungey but harder to exit.

-• If you host often, avoid a console layout as your only main sofa; pair with chairs or an ottoman for flexibility.
+• If you host often, avoid a console layout as your only main sofa.
+Pair it with chairs or an ottoman for flexibility.

-• Re-check traffic paths around reclining sofas so footrests don’t block walkways at full extension.
+• Re-check traffic paths so footrests do not block walkways at full extension.

 FAQs